Skip to:

 At City, she convenes the modules in Medical Law and the module on Law Rights and Context for which she is the co-host of the City Law School Law & Society Podcast.
 In 2019, Oxford University Press awarded her the Law Teacher of the Year Prize.

-Prior to City, Dr Germain was a lecturer in Law and Public Policy at the University of Surrey and held visiting scholarships at the University of Cambridge, University of Cape Town and Brooklyn Law School.
-Dr Germain is admitted to the practice of law in the State of New York and has worked as a transactional lawyer in an international law firm.
+Prior to City, Prof. Germain was a lecturer in Law and Public Policy at the University of Surrey and held visiting scholarships at the University of Cambridge, University of Cape Town and Brooklyn Law School.
+Prof. Germain is admitted to the practice of law in the State of New York and has worked as a transactional lawyer in an international law firm.

 Qualifications